-The Master of Social Work Degree Program further seeks to advance the aims of the profession through education for excellence in advanced clinical social work practice and offers two specializations: 1) Child and Family with a Sub-Specialty in School Social Work; and 2) Health/Mental Health.
+The Master of Social Work Degree Program further seeks to advance the aims of the profession through education for excellence in advanced clinical social work practice and offers two specializations: 1) Child and Family and 2) Health/Mental Health.
 Both specializations utilize ecological and systems theories as a base though they draw upon other theories including developmental and life-stage theories.
 Three major integrative themes undergird the curriculum: Afrocentric Perspective; Humanistic Values; and Autonomous Social Work Practice Roles.